-2.7 Support Advisory & Wellbeing
+2.7 Student Advisory & Wellbeing

 The College offers a high level of student wellbeing support which includes triage and support through Student Wellbeing, a BACP accredited Counselling Service, dedicated disability & dyslexia support, financial and budgeting advice and support for international students.
-There is also access to an NHS run Health Centre on campus.
+There is also access to an NHS run GP surgery on campus.

-Email: wellbeing@royalholloway.ac.uk
+Phone: 01784 44 3394 Email: wellbeing@royalholloway.ac.uk

-Find out more about Support Advisory & Wellbeing
+Find out more about Student Advisory & Wellbeing